dwatteau/scummvm-build-macppc/README.md

 ```

 Running GDB on the official releases for OSX PPC is not going to be really helpful, because they're built with optimizations and no debug information.

+## About this repository

+This started as a quick'n'dirty fork of <https://github.com/scummvm/dockerized-bb>, in order to build the ScummVM dependencies as closely as what's used for the automated builds of ScummVM.
+The build scripts remain similar to what's used in the upstream `dockerized-bb` repo, and they mostly follow the patches, releases and build options used for building the other ScummVM ports, whenever possible.
+The scripts hosted here do *not* use the real `dockerized-bb` infrastructure; they're native builds.